ronaldscruz/ronaldscruz/README.md

 </div>

 #### 💻 &nbsp; About Me :
-I am a Senior Full Stack Developer (React, Node, AWS) from São Paulo, Brazil.
+I am a Senior Software Engineer (React, Node, AWS) from São Paulo, Brazil.
 My journey in technology started at a young age, leading me to a fulfilling career in web development.

 - Working as a Senior Software Engineer at Afya, leading technical projects, mentoring developers, and tackling complex challenges.
 - Expertise in React.js, Node.js, Next.js, AWS, and more.
 Passionate about creating high-quality, scalable web applications.